Réalités (French magazine): Cessation

 Réalités magazine was most influential between the years 1950 and 1970, employing a journalistic style of long articles associated with pictorial illustration which is now generally replaced by other media.
 Its last French edition was published in December 1978 with the number 390, and it was then absorbed by Le Spectacle du Monde.
-The US edition was however relaunched in January 1979, although it only lasted two years.
+The US edition was relaunched in January 1979, although it only lasted two years.

+In 1973, Réalités was criticised by the left-wing essayist Guy Debord in his film La Société du spectacle.

+A retrospective of the magazine was exhibited 16 January–30 March 2008 at the Maison européenne de la photographie (MEP) in Paris, accompanied by a book by historian Anne de Mondenard and journalist Michel Guerrin.